techMathGroup/openHFDIB-DEM/README.md

 Code capabilities
 -----------------
+* simulation settings is defined in HFDIBDEMdict (see DOCUMENTATION)

 * simulations with either spherical or STL-defined particles (see HFDIBDEM/geomModels)
-* simulations of two-phase (solid-fluid) flow via a proof-of-concept pimpleHFDIBDEMFoam (see pimpleHFDIBFOAM)
+* simulations of two-phase (solid-fluid) flow (see pimpleHFDIBFoam)
+* simulations of solid phase in standard DEM mode (see HFDIBDEMFoam)
 * adaptive mesh refinement based on the particles position
 * spring-dashpot contact model based on particle elastic modulus and a damping constant (see HFDIBDEM/contactModels)